Intelligent-Instruments-Lab/iil-python-tools/notochord/readme.md

 ## Python API

-See the docstrings for `Notochord.feed` and `Notochord.query` in `notochord/model.py` for the low-level Notochord inference API which can be used from python code.
+See the docstrings for `Notochord.feed` and `Notochord.query` in `notochord/model.py` for the low-level Notochord inference API which can be used from Python code.

 ## OSC server